Community-Engaged Research to Promote Health Equity (CERPHE) Pilot Grants

 - Early Career Investigators

-Purpose: Provides PI, staff, and community partner salary and non-salary support for hypothesis-driven or hypothesis-seeking pilot research that is expected to advance health equity and where pilot findings are likely to lead to external funding, with the ultimate goal to inform actions to advance health equity.
+- Purpose: To provide PI, staff, and community partner salary and non-salary support for hypothesis-driven or hypothesis-seeking pilot research that is expected to advance health equity and where pilot findings are likely to lead to external funding, with the ultimate goal to inform actions to advance health equity.
 This category is intended to help early-career applicants become independent researchers.
-The study must be a pilot, concept, development, or feasibility proposal.
+The proposal must be a pilot, concept, development, or feasibility study.

 - Mid/Senior Investigators

-Purpose: Provides non-salary support for high-impact, high-risk projects.
+- Purpose: To provide non-salary support for high-impact, high-risk projects.
 We encourage investigators to take their research in a new direction or apply a novel approach to address disparities or to partner with communities.
 The grant is intended to facilitate projects, which are highly innovative and, if successful, will facilitate novel directions in research that is fundable by external funding agencies.
-The research must be a pilot, concept, development, or feasibility proposal.
+The research must be a pilot, concept, development, or feasibility study.

 Category II: Pilot Trainee Grants